-- Providing the best possible education to students, grounded in engineering fundamentals, so that graduates can be competitive in employment and advanced studies and are prepared for a lifetime of continuing development; - Engaging students in basic and applied research, making significant, innovative contributions to the engineering and science base on which industrial competitiveness is built,

-- Preparing graduates to solve problems of both immediate and long-range concern to society and to support our instructional programs - Providing extension and public service activities where constituents' needs and School resources are compatible; and - Emphasizing the practice of engineering and the needs of the State of Oklahoma in each of the above activities.
+- Providing the best possible education to students, grounded in engineering fundamentals, so that graduates can be competitive in employment and advanced studies and are prepared for a lifetime of continuing development; - Engaging students in basic and applied research, making significant, innovative contributions to the engineering and science base on which industrial competitiveness is built, - Preparing graduates to solve problems of both immediate and long-range concern to society and to support our instructional programs - Providing extension and public service activities where constituents' needs and School resources are compatible; and - Emphasizing the practice of engineering and the needs of the State of Oklahoma in each of the above activities

-Program Educational Objectives: OSU BSME and BSAE graduates will
+Program Educational Objectives: OSU BSME and BSAE graduates will:

-- Be able to apply their knowledge of engineering to solve complex problems using basic principles in combination with modern engineering methods. - Be able to use engineering principles to realize, test, and evaluate designs within a context of global needs. - Be able to function as members of multidisciplinary teams and communicate effectively - Be lifelong learners who understand modern technical and societal issues as well as their ethical responsibilities that impact their engineering profession

-Program Outcomes.
-The outcome for students graduating from the mechanical and aerospace engineering BS programs are: (a) an ability to apply knowledge of mathematics, science, and engineering to the mechanical and aerospace engineering disciplines; (b) an ability to design and conduct experiments, as well as to analyze and interpret data; (c) an ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability; (d) an ability to function on teams, some of which require consideration of multiple disciplines; (e) an ability to identify, formulate and solve engineering problems; (f) an understanding of professional and ethical responsibility; (g) an ability to communicate effectively; (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context; (i) a recognition of the need for, and an ability to engage in, life-long learning; (j) a knowledge of contemporary issues; (k) an ability to use the techniques, skills and modern engineering tools necessary for engineering practice.
-For the BSME Program, there are 4 additional outcomes: MEP01 - a knowledge of chemistry and calculus-based physics with depth in at least one of the two; MEP02 - the ability to apply advanced mathematics through multivariate calculus and differential equations; MEP03 - a familiarity with statistics and linear algebra; and MEP04 - the ability to apply principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations) to model, analyze, design, and realize physical systems, components, or processes to work professionally in both the thermal and mechanical systems areas.
-For the BSAE Program, there are 3 additional outcomes: AEP01 - knowledge of the following aeronautical topics: aerodynamics, aerospace materials, structures, propulsion, flight mechanics, and stability and control; AEP02 - knowledge of some of the following astronautical topics: orbital mechanics, space environment, attitude determination and control, telecommunications, space structures, and rocket propulsion; and AEP03 - graduates must have design competence which includes integration of aeronautical or astronautical topics
+- Be able to apply their knowledge of engineering to solve complex problems using fundamental principles in combination with modern engineering tools and methods. - Be able to use engineering principles to conceptualize, create, model, test, and evaluate designs within a context of local and global needs. - Be able to productively function as members of multidisciplinary teams and communicate effectively - Be lifelong learners who understand evolving technical and societal issues as well as their ethical responsibilities that impact their engineering as to analyze and interpret data; (c) an ability to design a system, component or process to meet desired needs within realistic constraints such as economic. environmental, social, political, ethical, health and safety, manufacturability, and sustainability; (d) an ability to function on teams, some of which require consideration of multiple disciplines; (e) an ability to identify, formulate and solve engineering problems; (f) an understanding of professional and ethical responsibility; (g) an ability to communicate effectively; (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context; (i) a recognition of the need for, and an ability to engage in, life-long learning; (j) a knowledge of contemporary issues; (k) an ability to use the techniques, skills and modern engineering tools necessary for engineering practice.
+For the BSME Program, there are three additional outcomes: : These outcomes require the student to: ME1demonstrate an ability to apply princilples of engineering, basic science and mathematics (including multivariate calculus and differential equations); ME2demonstrate an ability to model, analyze, design, and realize physical systems, compenents or processes; and ME3 - be prepared to work professionally in either thermal or mechanical systems areas while taking courses in each area.
+For the BSAE Program, there are three additional outcomes: AE1 - knowledge of the following aeronautical topics: aerodynamics, aerospace materials, structures, propulsion, flight mechanics, and stability and control; AE2 knowledge of some of the following astronautical topics: orbital mechanics, space environment, attitude determination and control, telecommunications, space structures, and rocket propulsion; and AE3 - graduates must have design competence which includes integration of aeronautical or astronautical topics.